bluesadi/Yasat/README.md

 ## Usage

-Yasat's behavior is fully controlled by the configuration file, which you can specify by `-c` option.
+**Configuration:** Yasat's behavior is fully controlled by the configuration file, which you can specify by `-c` option.
 If not specified, Yasat will use [config.yml](config.yml) by default.

-Yasat also supports multiprocessing.
-Use `-p` option to specify the maximum CPU cores for analyzing input files.
+**Multiprocessing:** Use `-p` option to specify the maximum CPU cores for analyzing input files.
 Set this option to `1` if you do not want to use multiprocessing; the default number is half of the CPU cores of your machine.
 ```
 python run.py [-c <config>] [-p <processes>]
 ```